 CFS announces food safety report for July

 The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (August 31) released the findings of its food safety report for last month.
-The results of about 15,200 food samples tested were satisfactory except for seven samples that were announced earlier.
-The overall satisfactory rate was 99.9 per cent.
+The results of about 5 400 food samples tested were found to be satisfactory except for 10 unsatisfactory samples which were announced earlier.
+The overall satisfactory rate was 99.8 per cent.

-A CFS spokesman said about 1,400 food samples were collected for microbiological tests, some 3,600 samples were taken for chemical tests and the remaining 10,200 (including about 9,800 taken from food imported from Japan) were collected to test radiation levels.
+A CFS spokesman said about 1 700 food samples were collected for microbiological tests, and about 3 700 samples were taken for chemical and radiation level tests.

 The microbiological tests covered pathogens and hygiene indicators; the chemical tests included testing for pesticides, preservatives, metallic contaminants, colouring matters, veterinary drug residues and others; and the radiation level tests included testing for radioactive caesium and iodine in samples collected from imported food from different regions.

 The samples comprised about 1 300 samples of vegetables and fruit and their products; about 500 samples of cereals, grains and their products; about 500 samples of meat and poultry and their products; about 1 200 samples of milk, milk products and frozen confections; about 900 samples of aquatic and related products; and about 1 000 samples of other food commodities (including beverages, bakery products and snacks).